Teaching Collaboration Lesson Plans:

-We need to be teaching collaboration skills in the classroom to help our students recognize there are different ways of working in a group.
+Our group work lesson plan can help students recognize there are different ways of working in a group.

 - Reflect on their own group work style?

 - Develop a growth mindset?

 - Recognize that we can use specific collaborative strategies to become better at collaborating?

-- understand that collaboration is different from communication, although you do need effective communication skills to be able to collaborate well with others.
+- Understand that collaboration is not the same as communication.
+(Although you do need effective communication skills to be able to collaborate well with others.)

 Teaching Collaboration Lesson Plans – QUICK LINKS